p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 | `protocol.credentials.client.token_endpoint_auth_method`  |  `private_key_jwt` |
 | `protocol.credentials.client.client_id`  |  Add a placeholder value for the Org2Org ID, which you create in the next step.
 Update this value using the procedure [Update the IdP in the hub org](#update-the-idp-in-the-hub-org). |

 >**Note:** OIDC federation has a known limitation in Classic Okta orgs when using Org2Org apps.
-When a user logs into a Service Provider (SP) app or the Okta dashboard through an OIDC-based Org2Org app from the Identity Provider (IDP) org, the MFA challenge configured in the SP org isn’t enforced.
+When a user signs in to a service provider (SP) app or the End-User Dashboard through an OIDC-based Org2Org app from the identity provider (IdP) org, the MFA challenge configured in the SP org isn’t enforced.

 ##### Request example